The Fujifilm X-T5 Long-Term Review | The Jack of All Trades

 What's also wild for a camera of this size and nature is that you can record in ProRes or BlackMagic RAW via HDMI.
 I've been using Fujifilm cameras for over five years, and that's still nuts to me, but here we are.
 The RAW footage is fantastic, and you can also expect about 13 stops of dynamic range here.
 I am still waiting to see the RAW video format as valuable as using F-Log from a workflow standpoint.

 Further, you get an improved five-axis, image stabilization, subject detection in movie modes, digital zoom options, focus meter assist, recording frame indicators, flicker-less shutter speed, and more.
 It all comes together for a powerful video solution for hybrid creators.
-Several key features still need to be included to make this a sole video solution, but Fujifilm does this intentionally.
+To make this a sole video solution, several key features still need to be included, but Fujifilm does this intentionally.
 It's a photography-first camera that captures excellent video.
 An ideal hybrid, if you will.

 The noise performance is highly manageable, and more importantly, the noise tends to have a more film-like character that isn't as patterned and predictable as other mirrorless solutions.
 When you capture in lowlight environments, you can clean up the footage to a great degree or leave the grain in for something that feels textured but not jarring.